jess/quotes/README.md

 unless you comment it out:

     =render "partials/total"

+Total units will be calculated too.
+You can also enter a range of units (8-10hrs) and it'll take the average of the 2 numbers (must be together and separated by a hyphen).

 If you include a subtotal, a subtotal will be calculated for all items above the subtotal until a spacer or another subtotal is reached.